krober10nd/SeismicMesh/README.md

 ## Examples

-See Example1.m for a typical workflow.
+See Example2D.m and Example3D.m for a typical workflow in 2D and 3D, respectively.

 ### Submodules
 Submodules are used in this project.
 You should initialize the repository using:
 ```
 git submodule update --init

 ```
+### Alert
+This project is under active development.
+Your mileage may vary.